EliasAllan/Readme-Generator/READMEsample.md

 https://opensource.org/licenses/MIT

-# Readme Generator
+# Coolest Note Taker

 ## Description
-This project will generate a professiona README for you !
+This application will save notes so you can keep track of tasks you need to complete

 ## Installation
-No installation needed, just get the folder and open on VS code.
-You will need to install node
+No need to install , just visit the website

 ## Usage
-Use the command "node index" without quotes in the terminal to start the application Answer the series of prompts you're presented with
-The README file will be created in the Readme-Generator folder
+Click Started to start, enter note title and note text then hit the save button on the top right of the screen

 ## Contributing
-Use it as you please
+E-mail me if you want to contribute.
+My email will be in the contact me section

 ## Tests
-No tests created for this
+no tests were written for this application

 ## License
 This application is covered by the MIT license